prodrig/nanoRISCV-mc-2db/README.md

 # nanoRISCV-mc-2db short description
-Simplified, unoptimized, multi-cycle RISC-V RV32I in SystemC + Qt using two internal data buses for educational purposes
+Simplified, unoptimized, multi-cycle RISC-V RV32I in SystemC + Qt using two internal data buses for educational purposes.

 # Intro
 The idea is to develop a graphical interactive simulation of a minimal computer system based on a RV32I CPU (single hart) with no additional extensions.